bernardosabatinilab/sabatini-datajoint-pipeline/docs/source/FAQ.rst

 What is nperseg and how do I set it?
 ####################################
-nperseg is the number of points to use in each block for the FFT.
-There is also another metric noverlap that is automatically set to nperseg/2.
+nperseg (or no_per_segment) is the number of points to use in each block for the FFT.
+There is also another metric ``noverlap`` that is automatically set to ``nperseg/2``.
 You can read more about this in the scipy.spectrogram documentation if you'd like but here is a general rule:

 nperseg is related to your final downsampling frequency.
-So a way to calculate this would be ``noperseg = sampling_Hz/final_downsampling_frequency``
+The relationship is as follows:

-``noverlap = nperseg/2``
+``downsampling_frequency = sampling_frequency/noverlap``

+However, it is unwise to set nsperseg based on the desired downsampling frequency.
+This is because the lower nsperseg is set, the less resolution you will have within your spectrogram.
+It is best to begin with some default values and then adjust accordingly.

+For those acquiring at 2kHz, we recommend beggining with an ``nperseg == 216``.
+This will result in a final downsampling frequency of ``~18.5 Hz``.
+For those acquiring with a TDT system which has a sampling rate of ``6103.515625 Hz`` we recommend beggining with an
+``nperseg = 966``.
+This will result in a final downsampling frequency of ``~12.6 Hz``.